Security Settings

 We recommend the following best practices:

-• If the passwords are not temporary, avoid sending participants their password over email.
+- If the passwords are not temporary, avoid sending participants their passwords over email.

 Advanced Security Options

-The following security options are also configurable for a site in the Site Administration area under Settings: Account SettingsDue to usability concerns, we don't recommend enabling all security options at once
+The following security options are also configurable for a site in the Site Administration area under Settings: Account Settings.

 Enforce use of two-factor authentication (by role)